-The Woodlands, Texas Flood Zones
+The Woodlands, TX Flood Zone Lookup

 The Woodlands is an affluent Houston suburb that was catastrophically flooded during Hurricane Harvey when the San Jacinto River and Spring Creek overwhelmed the area.
 Lake Houston drainage complications compound the flood risk for this large master-planned community.